Nirelko/ng2-common-dialogs/README.md

-# ng2-common-dialogs
+# ngm-common-dialogs
 ### Provides common dialogs components and a simple to use service for angular material
-After developing with angularjs material and got used to the simple use of the provided common used dialogs I thought it will be nice to have them also in the new angular material.
-So I built the dialogs which were provided than and an extra dialog which I find really necessary and fun to use.
+After developing with angularjs material and got used to the simple use of the provided dialogs I thought it will be nice to have them also in the new angular material, so I build the dialogs which were provided then and an extra dialog which I find really necessary and fun to use.

 ### The Dialogs
 * Alert Dialog